Sennheiser PXC 550 Wireless Headphones review

 • Can't use EQ or customisation outside of CapTune media player

 Sennheiser threw down the gauntlet to Bose with their recently released PXC 550 Wireless Headphones.
 The Bose QC35 are often cited as the industry leading noise cancelling wireless headphones.
 We put the PXC 550 through its paces to tell you if Sennheiser have knocked Bose off the perch.
 They are both excellent headphones, so which you prefer will probably come down to your personal preferences in design and audio response.
+In fact, we liked these so much, they have been included in our mega compilation as the best headphones for travelling

 Traveller’s delight: The Sennheiser PXC 550 Wireless